Acupuncture at the Osher Clinical Center

 How do I get more information or set up an appointment?

-Please call the Osher Center at (617) 732-9700 to get more information about our acupuncture services or to set up an appointment with Xiao Ming or Brendan.
+Please call the Osher Center at (617) 732-9700 to get more information about our acupuncture services or to set up an appointment with Xiao Ming.
 The Center is located at the Brigham and Women’s Ambulatory Care Center in Chestnut Hill.